-From my 8-years long experience in teaching to students learning for different purposes (private, business, political etc.), I can tell that for students who never studied a foreign language (or weren't really paying attention at school!) it might be quite difficult to get their heads around our grammar and to learn Polish just by themselves.
+From my over 10-years experience in teaching Polish to students learning for different purposes (private, business, political etc.), I can tell that for students who never studied a foreign language (or weren’t really paying attention at school!) it might be quite difficult to get their heads around our grammar and to learn Polish just by themselves.
 Especially at the beginning, you really need a guide who will help you get through the labyrinth of Polish endings, the pronunciation and sentence structure.
 And you also need someone who will tell you a bit about our culture and what makes us different from you and how this can impact the whole communication process.
 I'm afraid that, although your Polish friend can tell you what ending is right and what is wrong, they won't be able to tell you how you can work that out.
 An experienced teacher however, will share all the tips with you.

 And it doesn’t really matter whether you sign up on a group course or take some one-to-one lessons.
 What matters is that you are guided through the Polish language by an experienced Polish teacher who knows how to explain all the rules.

+Is Polish worth learning?
 Why on earth would anyone want to learn Polish?!

 The reason for learning Polish are natural and simple - people make friends, fall in love, run or want to run a business in Poland or with Polish people or you simply want to go and visit the country and be able to say a little bit in Polish at least.
 And even if your Polish is limited to a simple “Dzień dobry” (good day) or “Dziękuję” (thank you) this can open Polish doors and hearts for you.
 Polish people really appreciate foreigners making an effort to speak the Polish language.
 And you don’t need to worry if your Polish isn’t perfect.
 What counts is that you’re trying!

 So, let’s not waste any more time and get started with learning Polish!